AnthonyTechnologies/python-styleguide/syntax.md

 ```

 Given that this way of importing adds items to the local namespace, names in typing or collections.abc should be treated
-similarly to keywords, and not be defined in your Python code, typed or not.
+similarly to keywords, and not be defined in the Python code, typed or not.
 If there is a collision between a type and
 an existing name in a module, import it using `import x as y`.

 ```python